cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 -----------|------------
  tcp/2379  | etcd port.
  tcp/2380  | etcd port.
  tcp/5432  | PostgreSQL.
-This port must be accessible from agent VMs. tcp/8008  | Patroni control port.
+ tcp/8008  | Patroni control port.

 #### Externally Hosted PostgreSQL Database Installation
- - Make sure the PostgreSQL instance is publicly available and reachable from the local Cloudify Manager service nodes.
+ - Make sure the PostgreSQL instance is publicly available and reachable from the local Cloudify Management service cluster nodes.
  - Make sure you are using the same CA certificate for all other instances like the one on the externally hosted PostgreSQL database.
- - Keep your PostgreSQL database username and password for the later configuration of the Cloudify Manager service nodes.
+ - Keep your PostgreSQL database username and password for the later configuration of the Cloudify Management service cluster nodes.
  - **Note** In case you use an externally hosted PostgreSQL database, the Cloudify cluster management features, e.g. `cfy cluster status`, won't work.